aviraldg/aviraldg.github.io/_drafts/2017-03-03-android-cd-gitlab.md

 - manual tracking of issue status (from the Play Developer Console to your own issue tracker)
 - limited insight into target device

 By setting up [Crashlytics](https://fabric.io/kits/android/crashlytics) with your Android app, you can easily track crashes, right inside GitLab.
 To do so, follow the instructions at [https://fabric.io/kits/android/crashlytics/install](https://fabric.io/kits/android/crashlytics/install).
-Once you've done this, you can configure Crashlytics to automatically create Gitlab issues when new crashes occur:
+Once you've done this, you can configure Crashlytics to automatically create GitLab issues when new crashes occur:

 ![GitLab integration in Crashlytics](/files/android-gitlab/fabric-gitlab.png)